dmweis/remote-controller/README.md

 # Remote control

+**This thing is a huge mess.
+Please don't look at it.
+Look at Hopper, Guppy or Hamilton instead.**

 Super simple library to allows you to just import few things and get a free remote control over websockets with either touch screen or gamepad.
 No one should probably use this.
 It's pretty meh.
 I just find that I need this a lot so include them a lot